abbruzze/kernal64/README.md

 - REU fixed minor bugs about FF00 management.
 Fixed 128K size broken reu.
 - Digimax now the user can choose which is the sampling frequency.
 Now modplay runs properly (used 11K)
 - 128 MMU fixed page1 pointer at startup
+- added k64s.bat & k128s.bat to run emulator with shell support on Windows

 ### What's new in 1.4.5 (Jul 25th 2018)
 - Added settings saving: now you can save the (majority) of the current settings